AverageHelper/accountable-vue/README.md

 A Vue app for managing monetary assets.
 All data is encrypted client-side and stored in a Firebase instance that you control.

-Note: DO NOT FORGET YOUR PASSWORD.
-Even if I could retrieve your encrypted data from your own Firestore instance (I can't) I cannot decrypt your data that you encrypted with your own password.
+Note: DO NOT FORGET your ACCOUNT ID or PASSWORD.
+If you do, your data is irretrievably lost.
+You have been warned. :)

 ### Alternative Projects